andrewrk/node-s3-client/README.md

  * `s3Params`: params to pass to AWS SDK `putObject`.
  * `localFile`: path to the file on disk you want to upload to S3.
+ * (optional) `defaultContentType`: Unless you explicitly set the `ContentType` parameter in `s3Params`, it will be automatically set for you based on the file extension of `localFile`.
+If the extension is unrecognized, `defaultContentType` will be used instead.
+Defaults to `application/octet-stream`.

 The difference between using AWS SDK `putObject` and this one: